A Path to Prosperity and Resilience

 Strengthen Systems Through Technical Assistance

-• Map flows of funds, institutions and decision rights
+• Map flows of funds, institutions and decision points

-• Focus on budget execution, use of country systems and PHC financing
+• Focus on budget execution and use of country systems

 • Engage finance, sector and oversight stakeholders together